AlbertHambardzumyan/NTNU/README.md

 	machine learning problem, and (b) how to read documentation of a machine learning library and use it to solve a problem.

+Solving NP-Complete problem using Distributed Multi-Agents

+	Learning Objectives: Gain experience with (a) how to implement a multi-agent system capable of distributed problem solving.
+Several types of agents should be implemented, and these need to cooperate in order to solve the problem, (b) how to use Game Theory concept as a main driver to design a MAS, and (c) how to read documentation of a multi agent system library and use it to solve a problem.